 juju add-unit ntpmaster

-All services that the ntp charm is subordinate to will be configured to sync with
+All services that the ntp charm is subordinate to will be configured to sync with all avaliable masters.

 The ntpmaster charm supports the same "source" configuration that the ntp charm does.